José María Díaz: Biography

 He started his journalist career with the theatrical newspaper El Entreacto, and two years later, in Revista de Teatros, of which he became director.
 By 1840 he was friends with José de Salamanca and in 1843, was allowed to direct Salamanca's leased Teatro del Circo.
 The same year, Salamanca supported the foundation of Sociedad de Escritores Dramáticos, which Díaz was secretary of; its founding members included Díaz, Zorrilla, Bretón, Antonio Gil y Zárate, Juan Eugenio Hartzenbusch, Tomás Rodríguez Rubí, Antonio García Gutiérrez, Leopoldo Augusto de Cueto, Carlos García Doncel, Isidoro Gil y Baus, and Ramón Navarrete.
 By the end of the 1840s, Díaz was at the height of his playwright career.
-He helped Zorilla conclude Traidor, inconfeso y mártir, colloborated on a cuadro de costumbres in Los españoles pintados por sí mismos, and edited El Entreacto, directed Revista de Teatros, and colloborated in La Ortiga, possibly among others.
+He helped Zorilla conclude Traidor, inconfeso y mártir, collaborated on a cuadro de costumbres in Los españoles pintados por sí mismos, and edited El Entreacto, directed Revista de Teatros, and collaborated in La Ortiga, possibly among others.
 He voiced his criticism in La Ortega and in 1849, particularly against Vega's commissionership at the Comisario Regio del Teatro Español.

 In January 1851, he was made member of the Junta Consultiva de Teatros del Reino, losing the position upon its abolition nine months later.
 In July 1855, out of concern, he offered the lease for the Teatro de la Cruz and Teatro del Príncipe to the ayuntamiento; he became director of Príncipe in autumn 1856, remaining an entrepreneur until the beginning of 1858.
 In this decade he advocated propagating original works in Spanish as opposed to translations, a sentiment held throughout his life.
 Catilina (1856) was inspired by her portrayal in Bellum Catilinae by Sallust.
 He published articles in Museo de las Familias and in 1860, became editor of Fernando de Corradi's progressive El Clamor Público, taking over the literary section in 1863.
 He voiced political concerns such as the "hypocrisy" of the Catholic Church.
 However, since 1850 his positions became increasingly radical, eventually too much so for El Clamor and joined La Iberia.
 His expression of such views in his work led to their occasional censorship for "immorality"; works such as Luz en la sombra Beltrán, and Mártir siempre, nunca reos representation were banned by theater censor Antonio Ferrer de Río.
 The worst instance was Río's censorship of Virtud y libertinaje in 1863, which was overturned by a court formed by Hartzenbusch, García Gutiérrez, and Juan Valera y Alcalá-Galiano, yet the Oviedo censor still restricted its representation, leading to intervention by the governor.
 In 1864, he was sentenced to nine years in prison for political articles published in that paper charged with lèse-majesté, quickly fleeing to Bayonne, Second French Empire, remaining there until the following year.
 As an influential member of the Progressive Party, he was secretary of the commission assigned to drafting the Manifiesto del Comité Central Progresista, which was signed on 20 November 1865.